GamesCrafters/GamesmanNova/README.md

 * Implementing and wrapping a distributed MPI controller for solves on the Savio cluster.
 * Setting up some light CI to allow for contributions, both internal and external.

-## Subprojects
+### Subprojects

 Smaller modules currently being built:

 * An implementation of the [Crossteaser](https://www.jaapsch.net/puzzles/crosstsr.htm) puzzle.

-## Work
+### Contributing

 This project was created in affiliation with GamesCrafters, a computational game theory applied research group at UC Berkeley.
-CI is currently under development, so if you would like to contribute and are not part of GamesCrafters, feel free to reach out!
+If you would like to contribute as someone outside the GamesCrafters org, feel free to fork the repository and open a PR.
+If you are part of the org, create a branch anytime and code away (but do let others know, so we can help or thank you).
+Some light CI is set up to ensure some loose measure of quality on the main branch (namely compilation, testing, and formatting checks).

 -- Max Fierro, maxfierro@berkeley.edu